 f.
 Selection of Entrants to the Waiver.
 Specify the policies that apply to the selection of individuals for entrance to the waiver:

-Per Iowa Code 441 Chapter 83 "If no payment slot is available, the applicant shall be placed on a statewide priority waiting list.
+Per Iowa Administrative Code 441 Chapter 83, if no waiver slot is available, HHS enters applicants onto a waiver waiting list.